 Saving time in an emergency situation is often the difference between life and death.
 For some of the thousands of patients referred to UF Health Shands Hospital each year, intensive care given at outside hospitals and en route by the ShandsCair flight team makes the difference.

-For the ShandsCair Flight Program, the combination of intensive care and rapid transportation has helped link referring physicians to tertiary care being rendered in the Emergency Room and Intensive Care Units at UF Health Shands Hospital.
-The program includes a helicopter, a fixed-wing jet and multiple ground ambulances.
+For the ShandsCair Critical Care Transport Program, the combination of intensive care and rapid transportation has helped link referring physicians to tertiary care being rendered in the emergency room and intensive care units at UF Health Shands Hospital.
+The program includes four helicopters, a fixed-wing jet, two medical discharge vans and six ground ambulances.

 To learn more, please visit: http://shandscair.ufhealth.org/